 Dr. Van Hecke is originally from Canton, Mississippi.
 She received her undergraduate degree in psychology from Smith College in Northampton, Massachusetts.
 After a research internship at the University of Portsmouth, England, Dr. Van Hecke completed her doctoral work in Developmental Psychology at the University of Miami in Coral Gables, Florida.
 Dr. Van Hecke then received a Kirschstein National Research Service Award (NRSA) from the National Institute of Mental Health to complete a three-year postdoctoral fellowship in the Department of Psychiatry at the University of Illinois, Chicago.

-Dr. Van Hecke enjoys reading, traveling, playing croquet, and cooking Southern food for her husband, her daughters, and friends in her spare time.
+Dr. Van Hecke enjoys reading, traveling, playing croquet, holding an annual crawfish boil, co-leading a Brownie scouts troop, and cooking Southern food for her husband, her daughters, friends, and students in her spare time.
+Her undergraduate students particularly enjoy her brown-sugar baked bacon.

 Ph.D., University of Miami